sclaxto/Project-2/README.md

 # Project 2 - Quotespiration

-#### A web page created for readers who love notating quotes.
+#### A web app created for readers who love notating quotes.
 The aim of this app is to provide a space for users to keep a digital track of their book quotes.

 ### View Website